FREE PLANS ... Build automatic night light and security system for your coop.

 firstname.lastname@example.org.
 Thank you.

 Back to CHICKEN COOP MOTOR

-These plans are compliments of Add-a-Motor, Inc., manufacturer of the Model D20 chicken coop motor.
+Plans are compliments of Add-a-Motor, Inc., manufacturer of Models D20 and H90U chicken coop motors.
 Anyone is welcome to

 use design and reproduce plan pages without obligation.
 Add-a-Motor tested the system to confirm reliability and functionality.

 Add-a-Motor does not sell the components described in the plans, and does not represent component manufactures or sellers.

 Add-a-Motor does not warrant the plans, and is not responsible for any outcome from using the plans.
 PF284 Powerflash and AM486

 Appliance Modules are manufactured and warranted by X-10.